-- As per the representation of the people act 1951 the candidate must be an elector for any constituency in the state he is representing from.
+- Candidate must be an elector for any constituency in the state

-- Interested candidate must not hold an office of interest under the Government of India.
+- Interested candidate must not hold an office under the Gov. of India.

 - Interested candidate must be of sound mind and not a lunatic.

-- Representation of the people acts in 1951 states that any MLA found guilty and convicted by court can’t remain on his/her MLA post.
+- MLA found guilty and convicted by court can’t remain on MLA post.

-- Last but most importantly, the person should win the state assembly election from his/her consistency.
+- The person should win the state assembly election from consistency.

 No requirement is very tough to attain.
 These are extremely basic requirements for becoming MLA in your respective state.
 The person needs to win the state assembly election to get the post of MLA or Member of the legislative assembly.
 After winning, he or she can behold his/her position of MLA for 5 years before another election happens.

 Power of MLA